Moonlight

 Earthlight illuminates the dim side of the Moon, while direct sunlight illuminates the bright side.

-Moonlight (or Moonshine) is light from the surface of the Moon, consisting mostly of reflected sunlight, and some earthlight.
+Moonlight (or moonshine) is light from the surface of the Moon, consisting mostly of reflected sunlight, and some earthlight.

 History

 The ancient Greek philosopher Anaxagoras noted that "the sun provides the moon with its brightness".
-Ancient Chinese polymath Zhang Heng concluded that the light of the moon comes from the Sun.
+Ancient Chinese polymath Zhang Heng concluded that the light of the Moon comes from the Sun.
 He writes in his treatise, The Spiritual Constitution of the Universe, that the Sun and Moon are "like fire and water", where the Sun "gives out light", and the Moon "reflects it".

 Nyctalopia was called "moonblink" and thought to be caused by sleeping in moonlight in the tropics as late as the 19th century, but is actually caused by a deficiency in Vitamin A. Moonlight was historically thought to cause equine recurrent uveitis, which was called "moon blindness".
 Moonmilk, a soft white limestone precipitate found in caves, was thought to be caused by the rays of the Moon.
-Selenoplexia was a supposed medical condition caused by the rays of the moon.
+Selenoplexia was a supposed medical condition caused by the rays of the Moon.

 Illumination

 Moonlight illuminates a lake and surroundings.

-The color of moonlight appears bluish or silvery to the human eye compared to other, brighter light sources, however this is an illusion, due to the Purkinje effect.
+The color of moonlight appears bluish or silvery to the human eye compared to other, brighter light sources, however this is an illusion, due to the Purkinje effect: the spectrum has slightly more long-wavelength (red) light than daylight, but is almost the same as that of the sun.
 The intensity of moonlight varies greatly depending on the lunar phase, with the full moon typically providing about 0.05–0.1 lux illumination.
 When a full Moon at perigee (a "supermoon") is viewed around upper culmination from the tropics, the illuminance can reach up to 0.32 lux.
-From Earth, the apparent magnitude of the full Moon is only about that of the Sun.
+From Earth, the apparent magnitude of the full Moon is only about that of the Sun, and the wavelength pattern is different.
 The Moon's Bond albedo averages 0.136, meaning only 13.6% of incident sunlight is reflected from the lunar surface.
 Moonlight takes approximately 1.26 seconds to reach Earth's surface.
 Moonlight is scattered by particles in the atmosphere of Earth, which increases the brightness of the night sky, and decreases contrast between dimmer stars and the background.
 For this reason, many astronomers usually avoid observing the sky around a full moon.